sds-smith/rsm-hcd-coding-challenge/README.md

  * Google-map-react for Google Maps integration
  * SCSS for Styling
  * Mongoose for MongoDB integration
- * Docker for containerizing the app for deployment
+ * Docker for containerizing the app for shipping

  ## Demo the App
  The app is hosted live at [https://dgx0klc0yfelo.cloudfront.net](https://dgx0klc0yfelo.cloudfront.net).
 Feel free to try it out, or click the image below to view a short video.